 In the Industry strategy of the Republic of Croatia for the period 2014-2012, the following branches were recognized and evaluated as driving economy forces: metal processing industry, electronic industry, pharmaceuticals and ICT industry, which are monitored within industry and IT sector and energetics sector.
-Those industries showed notable growth in the previous year as well.

-The expected economy growth shall most certainly cause larger energy consumption.
+The expected economy growth might cause larger energy consumption.
 The expectation that energetics in the Republic of Croatia shall finally obtain a prominent role is quite reasonable, since its development goes hand in hand with the strengthening of the geostrategic location of the Republic of Croatia.
 This is primarily truth for the projects of terminals for liquefied natural gas (LNG) and the Ionian Adriatic Pipeline (IAP), which were recognized by the European Commission, thus including them into the list of the important EU projects, or Projects of Common Interest.
+As the part of the financial means for the realization of the terminals and for the creation of the project documents, the EU shall use 102 million euros from the CEF funds.
 These projects are particularly important for the diversification of the supply routes, but also for accomplishing higher safety supply level, both in the Republic of Croatia and in the entire Europe.
 Among many other energetics projects, it is important to emphasize carbohydrates research and exploitation.
 This segment is important for maintaining Croatia's level of energetics independence.
-When we compare three different groups of countries and their energetics import dependence or independence, the Republic of Croatia is in the group which partially satisfies its energetics needs, which is not the case with many other European countries.
+When talking about the energetics import (in)dependence, the Republic of Croatia is in the group which partially satisfies its energetics needs, which is not the case with many other European countries.
 In order to maintain that level of satisfaction, carbohydrates research and exploitation represents an important project, where carbohydrate research does not automatically imply their exploitation.
-It is important to determine if there is potential which would make it possible for the Republic of Croatia to maintain the level of energetics independence, or to satisfy at least 60% of its needs from its own sources, which is primarily related to gas.
+It is important to use new experiments and determine if there is potential which would make it possible for the Republic of Croatia to maintain the level of energetics independence, or to satisfy at least 60% of its primary energetics needs from its own sources, which is primarily related to gas.
+At the moment, the Republic of Croatia is satisfying 50% of its gas needs, with the tendency of decrement.

 In the field of electrical engineering, we can expect the replacement of obsolete capacity of thermal power plants.
-The absence of such activities could have a negative effect on the security of the Republic of Croatia and on the progress in building capacity in renewable energy.
-With the revision of National Renewable Energy Action Plan, the increased capacity is quite certain.
-Renewable energy sector is regulated by the Act on Renewable Energy Sources which has entered into force on January 1st 2016.
+The absence of such activities could have a negative effect on the supply security of the Republic of Croatia.
+The process of building new capacities in the renewable energy sources can be certain only for the ones which are already officially arranged, but not for the already built objects.
+On the other hand, the increment in the energy production capacity from the renewable energy sources through the new capacities cannot be expected in the 2017 without the revision of the National Renewable Energy Action Plan and the creation of the adequate regulations.
+Renewable energy sector is regulated by the Act on Renewable Energy Sources, which has entered into force on January 1st 2016.